Spišská Nová Ves: Spišská Nová Ves today

 Spišská Nová Ves is a tourist destination today, both because of the town itself and because of the natural environment of the nearby Slovak Paradise mountains.
-The core of the town is a lens-shaped square (a square with bulging sides), typical of medieval towns).
-It is a cultural, administrative and business centre of the Spiš region, and is rich in art and historical monuments.
+The core of the town is a lens-shaped square (a square with bulging sides), typical of medieval towns.
+It is a cultural, administrative, and business centre of the Spiš region, and is rich in art and historical monuments.

 Foremost is the three-naved Gothic church of the Assumption of the Virgin Mary standing in the centre of the town.
-Its construction dates back to the 14th century and its architecture has been partly preserved.
+Its construction dates back to the 14th century, and its architecture has been partly preserved.
 The bas-relief of the Virgin Mary's Coronation on the Gothic tympanum on the south portal of the church is considered to be amongst the most beautiful in the Spiš region.
 It contains carvings by Master Paul of Levoča.
 The side pillars are topped by Gothic pinnacles terminating in crossed rosettes.
 A rosette with tracery crowns the entrance of the church.
 The tower is 87m high, the tallest church tower in Slovakia.
 The neogothic top of the tower dates from 1893 and was executed by the architect Imrich Steindl.
 The neogothic altar dates from the end of the 19th century.
-The church contains several liturgical treasures : a cross-shaped silver (and partly gilded) reliquary by the Sienese court jeweller Nicolas Gallicus (first half of the 14th century - but the initials NC may also refer to a possible contributor Nicolaus Castellanus), a silver (partly gilded) crucifix and monstrance attributed to Antonio from Košice (early 16th century), a chalice by Jan Kolbenhayer (1795) and a rare bronze baptismal font (second half 13th century).
+The church contains several liturgical treasures: a cross-shaped silver (and partly gilded) reliquary by the Sienese court jeweller Nicolas Gallicus (first half of the 14th century - but the initials NC may also refer to a possible contributor Nicolaus Castellanus), a silver (partly gilded) crucifix and monstrance attributed to Antonio from Košice (early 16th century), a chalice by Jan Kolbenhayer (1795) and a rare bronze baptismal font (second half 13th century).
 The Calvary Group (1520) is another masterpiece from the workshop of the Master Paul of Levoča.
-The church vaulted ceiling contains early renaissance paintings with the Evangelists and four angels playing on musical instruments.
+The church's vaulted ceiling contains early Renaissance paintings with the Evangelists and four angels playing on musical instruments.